Sabrina Casas Photography Studios

 Is your headshot a professional headshot or just a selfie?
 Did you go to a studio or just cropped a photo from your wedding?
 Are you smiling, or do you look too serious?
 Is your headshot current, or is it one of those photos where you look just out of college?

-I’m sure you have seen all the above situations in your workplace, and the same counts for LinkedIn.
-Your headshot is part of your personal presentation, and either support or (negatively) impacts every other piece of information you share with your coworkers along your working day.
+I’m sure you have seen all the above situations in your workplace and the same counts for LinkedIn.
+Your headshot is part of your personal presentation, and your headshot either supports or (negatively) impacts every other piece of information you share with your coworkers during your working day.

 Think about your headshot as your most important marketing; working for you as a good logo works for a brand.
-You need a headshot that makes you feel confident helps you be seen.
+You need a headshot that makes you feel confident and helps you reach your goals.

 About real workplace stories and opportunities for your new headshot to play a role in your career, check this review from Ricardo (Ricardo's Review).
 After having his new headshot, he found himself at a Zoom call with the CIO and a few other top executives and his headshot was at the level he needed to shine.